shaiguitar/resque_stuck_queue/README.md

 # since there is an realistic and acceptable lag for job queues, set this to how much you're
 # willing to accept between the current time and when the last hearbeat job went through.
 #
-# obviously, take the heartbeat into consideration when setting this
+# take the heartbeat into consideration when setting this (it will fire 10 hours + 5 minutes with above heartbeat).
 Resque::StuckQueue.config[:trigger_timeout] = 10.hours

 # what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time set above.
 #
 # triggering will update the key, so you'll have to wait the trigger_timeout again
 # in order for it to trigger again even if workers are still stale.
 Resque::StuckQueue.config[:handler] = proc { send_email }